top of page

 recent work

-Current research interests include human sexuality, and relationships between organic and inorganic bodies.
-These recent plexiglass works layer and enfold themes of sexual identity, the body, aging and colour as a way to evoke questions of what it means to be a human in the universe at this time.
+Research interests are always fluid for me.
+The phenomenology of colour and light and reinterpreting waste is the focus of recent work.
+Past explorations include human sexuality, and relationships between organic and inorganic bodies; layering and enfolding themes of sexual identity, the body, materials and colour as a way to evoke questions of what it means to be a human in the universe at this time.
 The evocative qualities of light emitting fluorescent plexiglass were considered as a material body alongside the material human body to negotiate the meaning of relationships between all bodies, human and non-human.

 bottom of page